tkupka/eclipse-timekeeper/README.md

 * [GitHub Actions](.//actions?query=workflow%3ABuild) - In order to install from there you must download the _Timekeeper<version>_build_.zip file and point your Eclipse instance to that.
 * [Update Site](https://timekeeper.solution42.cz/timekeeper/) Please select desired version and copy the URL to Help -> Install New Software.

+## Updating
+If you are upgrading from older version it might be necessary to delete the database and let Timekeeper to re-create it.

 ## Building